By Mark Lieberman

 Managing Director and Senior Economist

-Hear Mark Lieberman on P.O.T.U.S.
-(Sirius-XM 124) Friday at 6:20 am Eastern Time.
-You can follow Mark Lieberman on Twitter at @foxeconomics.
+You can hear Mark Lieberman every Friday at 6:20 am on the Morning Briefing on P.O.T.U.S. radio @sxmpotus, Sirius-XM 124.
+You can follow him on Twitter at @foxeconomics.